Brant/project_dj/README.md

 3. Images
 4. Templates

-### dj
-The ./dj directory is essentially where all your settings live.
-Whenever possible, try to stick to editing ./dj/settings.py instead of anything inside the ./dj/conf directory.

-### contrib
-If there are packages you want to try without necessarily making them part of the requirements.txt file for the virtualenv just yet, stick them in the contrib directory.
-They will automatically become part of the available python packages in runserver (although you may need to restart the runserver when you add a new package).

 ### env
 The env directory is the default place that virtualenv will setup your isolated python environment for this project.
 If you want to change the directory name, you can do so in gogo.py.

 ### dev
 This is a directory to fill with things useful for external tools.
 For example, a template of apache settings, an RC file for pylinting, etc.

-## Other puzzle peices
-### GoGo
-gogo.py is a convinience script designed to get you up and running as fast as possible on a new project

-#### GoGo will do a few things for you
-1. Setup a virtual environment (using virtualenv)
-2. Download and install the packages listed in requirements.txt into the virtual environment
-3. Setup a settings file for you, based on a template (if the settings don't already exist)
-4. Create and sync the initial database (if it doesnt already exist)
-5. Fire up runserver on port 8001

-#### You'll need a couple of things beforehand
-1. pip
-2. virtualenv
-3. sqlite3

-### Customizing settings
-- Customize *your* settings in ./dj/settings.py
-- Customize *global* (commitable, project based) settings in ./dj/conf/*.py